Anti-Fascist Internationalist Front

 The Anti-Fascist Internationalist Front (AIF) is an armed Internationalist formation in Myanmar, composed of foreign volunteers participating in the ongoing civil war.
 While foreign fighters have been observed in Myanmar prior to the foundation of the AIF, the first mention of the group came on 15 October 2024, when the group announced its formation and called on volunteers to join the conflict.
+The AIF are said to be motivated by anti-fascist internationalism, viewing the conflict as part of a global battle against fascism.
+The AIF stated that its main aim was to support people in Myanmar opposed to the Junta government and to take part in the country’s anti-junta resistance.